Nuneaton

-Nuneaton (/nəˈniːtən/ nə-NEE-tən) is a market town in the borough of Nuneaton and Bedworth in northern Warwickshire, England, close to the county border with Leicestershire and West Midlands County.
-Nuneaton's population at the 2021 census was 94,634, an increase from 86,552 at the 2011 census making it the largest town in Warwickshire.
+Nuneaton (/nəˈniːtən/ nə-NEE-tən) is a market town in Warwickshire, England, close to the county border with Leicestershire to the north-east.
+Nuneaton's population at the 2021 census was 88,813, making it the largest town in Warwickshire.
+Nuneaton's urban area, which also includes the large villages of Bulkington and Hartshill, had a population of 99,372 at the 2021 census.

-Originally a small riverside settlement known as Etone, Nuneaton gained its name from a medieval nunnery which was established in the 12th century, during which it also became a small market town.
+Nuneaton gained its name from a medieval nunnery which was established in the 12th century, when it became a small market town.
 It later developed into an important industrial town due to ribbon weaving and coal mining.

 The author George Eliot was born on a farm on the Arbury Estate just outside Nuneaton in 1819 and lived in the town for much of her early life.
 Her novel Scenes of Clerical Life (1858) depicts Nuneaton.
-There is a hospital named after her, The George Eliot Hospital.
-There is also a statue of George Eliot in the town centre.
+The George Eliot Hospital is named after her, and there is also a statue of her in the town centre.

 History

 Early history

 Nuneaton was originally an Anglo-Saxon settlement known as 'Etone' or 'Eaton', which translates literally as 'settlement by water', referring to the River Anker.
 'Etone' was listed in the Domesday Book as a small farming settlement with a population of around 150.
 In the early 12th century, the settlement came under the control of the Beaumont family, and in around 1155 Robert de Beaumont granted his manor of Etone to the French Abbey of Fontevraud, who established a Benedictine nunnery here, which became known as Nuneaton Priory.
 This led to Etone becoming known as Nuneaton.
-The nunnery was closed in 1539 during King Henry VIII's Dissolution of the Monasteries, and subsequently fell into ruin.
-However part of the Abbey church was rebuilt in the 19th and early 20th century.
+A document from 1272 referred to the town as Nunne Eton.
+The nunnery was closed in 1539 during King Henry VIII's dissolution of the monasteries, and subsequently fell into ruin.
+However part of the Abbey church was rebuilt in the 19th and early 20th centuries.

 Nuneaton obtained a market charter in around 1160 from Henry II which was reconfirmed in 1226, causing Nuneaton to develop into a market town and become the economic focal point of the local villages.

-In 1485, the Battle of Bosworth, the last significant battle of the Wars of the Roses occurred around 5 mi to the north-west of Nuneaton, across the border in nearby Leicestershire.
+In 1485, the Battle of Bosworth, the last significant battle of the Wars of the Roses, was fought around 5 mi to the north-west of Nuneaton, across the border in nearby Leicestershire.

 King Edward VI School was established in 1552 by a royal charter by King Edward VI.
-The school was originally a fee-paying school, although the county council provided some scholarships, and became non-fee paying as a result of the education act of 1944.
+The school was originally a fee-paying school, although the county council provided some scholarships, and became non-fee-paying as a result of the Education Act of 1944.
 The voluntary aided school had around 400 boys in the 1960s.
 In 1974 the grammar school closed and was re-established as a sixth form college.

-In 1543, Nuneaton was recorded as containing 169 houses, with a population of around 800, by 1670 this had grown to 415 households, with a population of 1,867, by 1740 this had risen further to 2,480.
+In 1543, Nuneaton was recorded as containing 169 houses, with a population of around 800.
+By 1670 this had grown to 415 households, with a population of 1,867, and by 1740 the population had risen further to 2,480.